AlexPoltak/vrs_cvicenie_3/README.md

 void deselectInTrajectory(int fromPoint,int toPoint)
 ```
 4. To select or deselect all points among defined points, based on mouse mode, call **doWithTrajectoryBetweenPoints** on map QFrame:
-    - `mouse mode is Selecting ` - selectInTrajectory is called
+    - `when mouse mode is Selecting ` - selectInTrajectory is called
-    - `mouse mode is Deselecting` - deselectInTrajectory is called
+    - `when mouse mode is Deselecting` - deselectInTrajectory is called
 ```js
 void MyMapControl::doWithTrajectoryBetweenPoints(int lastIndex,int newindex)
 ```